 Things like local cooking classes, traditional dance performances or homestays can enrich your kids’ holiday and help them truly appreciate the destination they’re in.
-Rough Guides trips Dropdown content can customise your holiday to suit everyone in your family.
+Rough Guides trips can customise your holiday to suit everyone in your family.

 Dining out, once considered the highlight of a trip, can be a stressful event with overtired babies, toddlers who won’t sit still, fussy eaters and teenagers who refuse everything but pizza.